 As occupational skin cancer cases increase, safety experts warn employers of the risks of UV radiation, as two out of three workers are unaware they are at risk of skin cancer, resulting in many not applying protection whilst working outdoors.

 Most organisations believe they are already implementing sufficient measures to combat the risk of sun exposure.
 However, many workers do not follow protocol and lack sufficient training on the risks of working outdoors.
-There is a common misconception that the weather in the UK is not sunny enough to pose a high risk of skin cancer to outdoor workers.
-However, up to 80% of dangerous UV rays still get through heavy cloud, and the strength of solar radiation is not connected to temperature.
+There is a common misconception that the weather in the UK is not sunny enough to pose a high risk, however up to 90% of dangerous UV rays still get through light cloud and the strength of solar radiation is not connected to temperature.
 A lapse in sun safety practices and education puts workers at serious risk of illness and leaves companies open to potential litigation and fines.